elokac/azure-terraform-project/docs/infrastructure-setup.md

 ## Overview: 3-Tier Architecture and Information Flow

-The "tf-project" infrastructure embraces a 3-tier architecture that ensures a clear and secure information flow while promoting isolation between different components.
+The infrastructure embraces a 3-tier architecture that ensures a clear and secure information flow while promoting isolation between different components.
 Here's how information flows within this setup:

 ### Tier 1: Resource Group and Azure Virtual Network